Let an Alameda County Domestic Violence Lawyer Advocate For You

 Defenses in a Domestic Violence Case

 There are various ways to challenge the state’s evidence in a domestic violence case.
 In some instances, a strong defense strategy can result in the charges being dismissed.
 Even if your case goes to trial, having the right approach can help you avoid a conviction.
-Some common strategies include:
+Some common strategies are described below, but if you contact us directly, we can discuss which defense strategies may be most effective in your case.

 Self-Defense